ARES – Amateur Radio Emergency Service

 ARES Member

 The ARES Member is the key to the success of the ARES program and provide the manpower necessary for ARES to function.
-Every licensed amateur, regardless of membership in ARRL or any other local or national organization, is eligible for membership in the ARES.
-The only qualification, other than possession of an Amateur Radio license, is a sincere desire to serve.
+Every licensed amateur, regardless of membership in ARRL or any other local or national organization, is eligible to apply for membership in the ARES.
+The only qualification for entry level membership, other than possession of an Amateur Radio license, is a sincere desire to serve.
 ARES members are encouraged to be a part of a local club, just like we encourage all hams to have a local club, which is a base of support for them.
 However it is not a requirement to join ARES

 WCF Section ARES Communications Plan and supporting documents.